Alabama Recording Laws: Consent Rules, Statutes, and Penalties

 Can Your Employer Record You?

-Alabama employers can generally record in common work areas where employees don’t have a privacy expectation.
+Alabama employers can generally record in common work areas where employees do not have a reasonable expectation of privacy.
 However, employers cannot record in:

 - Bathrooms